eJamesLin/cj.github.io/_posts/2021-06-02-Bazel-behind-the-scenes.md

 Log the executed spawns into this file as json representation of the delimited Spawn protos.

-Here I recommend to use following settings.
+Let's try the following command.
 ```
 bazel build //BazelDemo --disk_cache=./local_cache --execution_log_json_file=./json.log
 ```